SarahZ22/Tremors_Analysis-Earthquake_Visualizations/README.md

 # What is an Earthquake and how is it caused?

 An earthquake is the result of a sudden release of stored energy in the Earth's crust that creates seismic waves.
-The term earthquake is used to describe any seismic event (natural or human-caused) that creates seismic waves.(R2)
+The term earthquake is used to describe any seismic event (natural or human-caused) that creates seismic waves.
+(R2)

 In this project we will be referencing Earthquake Magnitude - this is in reference to the Richter magnitude scale\
 This scale reflects the strength of an earthquake and the effect the quake may have\
-The scale is logarithmic meaning each integer increase represents a 10-fold increase in quake magnitude (and likely the effect).
+The scale is logarithmic meaning each integer increase represents a 10-fold increase in quake magnitude (and likely the effect).\
+Effects: \
+2.5 or less - usually not felt but are recorded\
+2.5-5.5 - felt, minor damage\
+5.5-6 - slight damage to buildings\
+6-6.9 - potential major damage in populated areas\
+7-7.9 - major earthquake with major damage\
+8+ - great earthquake that can totally destroy communities near the epicentre\
+(R3)

 ![RichterScale](https://github.com/SarahZ22/Project_1_Tremors_Analysis/blob/master/Images/Richter_Scale.jpg)
-(R3)
+(R4)

 The Science of Earthquakes article from the USGS provides a more thorough overview on the science behind Earthquakes